 Hike from Chikatsuyu to Hongu

-From Chikatsuyu, the trail continues through the mountains.
-Board a bus in Chikatsuyu today and then walk a gentle section of the trail from Hosshinmon-oji to the Kumano shrine at Hongu, one of the three 'Grand Shrines of Kumano'.
+From Chikatsuyu, the trail continues through the mountains to Hongu.
+The trail passes through small villages and forest trails over the Kii Mountains to the Kumano shrine at Hongu, one of the three 'Grand Shrines of Kumano'.
 At the heart of these sacred mountains, Kumano was said to be the entrance to the land of Yomi, the 'other world' which spirits travelled to in Japanese mythology.
-From the Kumano shrine at Hongu, a short bus ride brings you to Yunomine Onsen, one of the oldest natural hot -spring villages in Japan, or to Kawayu Onsen famous for the thermal water bubbling to the surface of the crystal clear river.
+From the Kumano shrine at Hongu, a short bus ride brings you to Yunomine Onsen, one of the oldest natural hot-spring villages in Japan, or to Kawayu Onsen famous for the thermal water bubbling to the surface of the crystal clear river.
 Enjoy a relaxing soak in a Japanese bath before or after your delicious, multi-course dinner.

-* If you prefer a more challenging day, we offer two longer alternatives of 7 hours (15km) or of 8-9 hours (24km), both with significant ascent and descent.
+* We offer two shorter alternatives of 7 hours (15km) or of 2 hours (7km), using a local bus from Chikatsuyu to shorten the walk.
 You can choose which option you prefer on the day - no need to decide in advance!